Steven Sheffield: College career

-Texas Tech end up 8-4 overall and earned an invite to the Valero Alamo Bowl.
+Texas Tech ended up 8–4 overall and earned an invite to the Valero Alamo Bowl.
 Potts started and was named MVP of the game, although Sheffield did lead the Red Raiders on two touchdown drives to secure the win.

 Tommy Tuberville was named as head football coach at Texas Tech after Mike Leach was fired, and new offensive coordinator Neal Brown named Potts the starter.
 He first saw action against New Mexico and was responsible for two touchdown drives, one passing and one running.
 After playing one series in the next game against the Texas Longhorns, Sheffield saw action as a wideout in the "Wild Raider" formation.
 After Potts continued to struggle, Sheffield was announced as the starting quarterback against the Missouri Tigers.
 Potts replaced an ineffective Sheffield, and started for the remainder of the season.
 Sheffield would play at quarterback for the final time against the Weber State Wildcats on Senior Day, and left the game to a standing ovation.

 His final career numbers were 134 completions out of 194 attempts for a 65.6 career completion percentage, with 1,578 yards, 17 touchdowns, and only five interceptions.
 Sheffield graduated from Texas Tech University with a bachelor's degree in Communication Studies.